JonathanRosado/roarter/README.md

 # Middleware

 A Handler with no Matchers is treated as a Middleware.
 Roarter will run all matching Handlers in order of insertion.

 Unlike Routes, if a Middleware returns a Response it will be sent to the client immediately and execution will end.

-As an example, let's write two Middlewares.
+As an example, let's write two Middleware functions.
 One for parsing `req.body` as a JSON and another for logging the request.

 ```typescript